 Interested in testing or implementing the method with your workflow?
 Check out A Beginner’s Guide to the Zettelkasten Method for further reading.

 Images from Vlada Karpovich and Giphy.

-I’m personally blown away at the rapid development of note-taking apps and try to keep up-to-date with the latest technical advances.
-Incorporating new systems takes time and there’s certainly a lot of trial-and-error in the process.
-Nevertheless, it’s exciting to have a front row seat to experience as well as watch how productivity software grows into home-based systems for the ordinary user.
+I’m personally blown away at the rapid development of note-taking apps and try to keep up-to-date with the latest technological advances.
+Incorporating new systems takes time and there’s certainly a lot of trial and error in the process.
+Nevertheless, it’s exciting to have a front-row seat to experience as well as watch how productivity software grows into home-based systems for the ordinary user.